fernandopso/twitter-svm-tfidf.py/README.md

 Using [Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine) and [Term Frequency–Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

-The process of data mining can be realized in three steps after clone, install dependencies and configure:
+The process of data mining can be realized in three steps after clone this repository, install OS dependencies and configure your credentials of Twitter:

   1. Collect tweets from Twitter
   2. Train some tweets
   3. Analyze other tweets and predict through pattern recognition

-## Dependencies
+## Operating System dependencies

 ```
 sudo apt-get install build-essential python-dev python-setuptools \